 To find driving histories, you will have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Was your search online or did you call the Jefferson County courthouse? was the information you recieved correct?
+Was your search online or did you call the Jefferson County courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your story might help other people.

 Tell Your Story